kaushlesh79/Jarvis/README.md

 4. **Random Joke Generator**
    - Share a random pre-set joke from a list to lighten up your day.

+4. **Ask me about Weather **
+   - Can tell you about weather of different places.

 ## How It Works

 - The assistant is built with HTML for structure, CSS for styling, and JavaScript for functionality.